simaocaixas/3api/README.md

 ## Overview

-A fully functional sample project written in **Java**, demonstrating how to create a **Spring Boot backend** following **REST principles** and utilizing several modern technologies.
-This application provides a simple **Tree CRUD** (Create, Read, Update, Delete) service and integrates multiple tools and frameworks such as:
+This is a fully functional sample project written in Java that samples a simple Spring Boot backend adhering to REST principles.
+The application provides a Tree CRUD service, allowing authenticated users to create, read, update, and delete tree data.
+User authentication is handled through JWT tokens using HTTPS-only cookies for added security.

+The project utilizes PostgreSQL for data storage, and pgAdmin4 for database management both are containerized with Docker for easy deployment and scalability.
+Swagger is integrated to provide interactive API documentation, while Mockito is used for unit testing **TO-DO**.

+Verify API documentation in http://localhost:8080/swagger-ui/index.html when running.

 ## Setup and Running localy